prchlmrie/Flyzona/README.md

 Flyzona is a fun and educational web application designed for bird enthusiasts and families.
 It provides a platform where visitors can register, log in, and explore exclusive content about the zoo, while administrators can manage users through a secure dashboard.
-Admins can manage users efficiently through a secure dashboard.
 This project combines **user authentication, admin controls, and member-exclusive pages** to simulate how a modern zoo might manage its visitors and events online.

 ---